puppetlabs/puppet/acceptance/config/el6/README.md

 https://github.com/puppetlabs/puppetlabs-modules/blob/qa/secure/jenkins/id_rsa-acceptance
 https://github.com/puppetlabs/puppetlabs-modules/blob/qa/secure/jenkins/id_rsa-acceptance.pub

-And you will have to pass it as a systest --keyfile parameter in the OPTIONS environment to rake:

-    be rake ci:test OPTIONS='--keyfile=~/.ssh/id_rsa-acceptance'

 TODO fetch these files directly from github, but am running into rate limits and then would also have to cross the issue of authentication.